 6 Essential tips for Freshman Medical Students

-1) Get familiar with first-year med school curriculum
+1) Get familiar with the first-year med school curriculum

 Since preparation is the key here, it is best to stay prepared on the curriculum.
 Medical school will involve studying new subjects and concepts and familiarizing yourself with them before the beginning of the academic year would be helpful.
 It is advisable to get in touch with the course coordinator and senior students to find out about textbooks and study guides that will be needed for the freshman year.
 Scanning through the textbooks will help you to stay updated on subjects and concepts that the course will cover.